Buying real estate in Laos?

 Sources: ASEAN Briefing

-13) You must understand local culture and customs to avoid misunderstandings and failed negotiations in Laos real estate
+13) Understand local culture and customs in Laos to avoid misunderstandings and failed negotiations

 In Laos, understanding local culture and customs is key to successful interactions and negotiations.